 We derive a significant amount of revenues from a limited number of customers.
-One customer, UNISOC (formerly Spreadtrum Communications, Inc.), accounted for 14% and 9.6% of our total revenues for the first quarter of 2021 and 2020, respectively.
+One customer, UNISOC (formerly Spreadtrum Communications, Inc.), accounted for 27% and 21% of our total revenues for the second quarter and first half of 2021, respectively.
 Sales to UNISOC also accounted for 14%, 15% and 15% of our total revenues for 2020, 2019 and 2018, respectively, and sales to Intel represented 15%, 19% and 19% of our total revenues for 2020, 2019 and 2018, respectively.
-With respect to our royalty revenues, three royalty paying customers each represented 10% or more of our total royalty revenues for both the first quarter of 2021 and 2020, and collectively represented 61% and 70% of our total royalty revenues for the first quarter of 2021 and 2020, respectively.
-In addition, four royalty paying customers each represented 10% or more of our total royalty revenues for 2020, and collectively represented 72% of our total royalty revenues for 2020, three royalty paying customers each represented 10% or more of our total royalty revenues for 2019, and collectively represented 73% of our total royalty revenues for 2019, and three royalty paying customers each represented 10% or more of our total royalty revenues for 2018, and collectively represented 76% of our total royalty revenues for 2018.
+With respect to our royalty revenues, three royalty paying customers each represented 10% or more of our total royalty revenues for both the first half of 2021 and 2020, and collectively represented 63% and 67% of our total royalty revenues for the first half of 2021 and 2020, respectively.
+In addition, four royalty paying customers each represented 10% or more of our total royalty revenues for 2020, and collectively represented 72% of our total royalty revenues for 2019, and three royalty paying customers each represented 10% or more of our total royalty revenues for 2019, and collectively represented 73% of our total royalty revenues for 2019, and three royalty paying customers each represented 10% or more of our total royalty revenues for 2018, and collectively represented 76% of our total royalty revenues for 2018.
 We expect that a significant portion of our future revenues will continue to be generated by a limited number of customers.
 The loss of any significant royalty paying customer could adversely affect our near-term future operating results.
 Furthermore, consolidation among our customers may negatively affect our revenue source, increase our existing customers' negotiation leverage and make us further dependent on a limited number of customers.
-Moreover, the discontinuation of product lines or market sectors that incorporate our technology by our significant customers or a change in direction of their business and our inability to adapt our technology to their new business needs could have material negative implications for our future ro
+Moreover, the discontinuation of product lines or market sectors that incorporate our technology by our significant customers or a change in direction of their business and our inability to adapt our technology to their new business needs could have material negative implications for our futur

-Our business is dependent on licensing revenues, which may vary period to period.
+Our business is dependent on licensing and NRE revenues, which may vary period to period.